Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Generalized Chambolle--Pock Algorithm

-Furthermore, let us show that we recover as a particular case the Loris--Verhoeven algorithm applied to the minimization of $\ff\circ K + \h$, when $\h:x\mapsto\frac{1}{2}\langle x,\bl{Q}x\rangle + \langle x,c\rangle$ is quadratic, with $\bl{Q}=L^*L$ (again, given $\bl{Q}$, such an operator $L$ exists).
+Furthermore, let us show that we recover as a particular case the Loris--Verhoeven algorithm applied to the minimization of $\ff\circ K + \h$, when $\h:x\mapsto\frac{1}{2}\langle x,\bl{Q}x\rangle + \langle x,c\rangle$ is quadratic with $\bl{Q}=L^*L$ (again, given $\bl{Q}$, such an operator $L$ exists).
 Indeed, minimizing $\ff\circ K + \h$ is equivalent to minimizing $\ff\circ K + \g\circ L + \langle \cdot,c\rangle$, with $\g=\dr{g^*}=\frac{1}{2}\|\cdot\|^2$.
 Let us apply the generalized Chambolle--Pock algorithm \eqref{eqhybalg} on this latter problem, with $\sigma=1$.
 Since $\mathrm{prox}_{\sigma \dr{g^*}}=\frac{1}{2}\mathrm{Id}$, we can write the update of $u$ as:

-so that, if $u^{(0)}=Lx^{(0)}$, we have $u^{(i)}=Lx^{(i)}$, for every $i\in\mathbb{N}$.
+so that if $u^{(0)}=Lx^{(0)}$, we have $u^{(i)}=Lx^{(i)}$, for every $i\in\mathbb{N}$.
 Hence, we can remove the variable $u$ and rewrite the iteration as:

 which is exactly the Loris--Verhoeven iteration \eqref{algorithm_1}.
-Thus, the Loris--Verhoeven algorithm can be viewed as a primal--dual forward--backward algorithm, but also as a primal--dual Douglas--Rachford algorithm, when $\h$ is quadratic.
+Thus, the Loris--Verhoeven algorithm can be viewed as a primal-dual forward-backward algorithm, but also as a primal-dual Douglas--Rachford algorithm, when $\h$ is quadratic.

-\section{The Condat--V\~u algorithm}
+\section{The Condat--V\~u Algorithm}

 Let us consider the primal optimization problem: